Diagonall/DiagonalRPLicenses/README.md

 # DiagonalRPLicenses

-Adds Licenses to the server
+Adds Licenses to your server